ARU1-TEAM/Create-flash-USB/README.md

 ### Install Linux On Windows
-Theses instructions are the same as the ÌNstall windows On Linux` you will find them at the end of the repo right [here](#Install windows On Linux)
+Theses instructions are the same as the ÌNstall windows On Linux` you will find them at the end of the repo.

 ## Set USB On Linux
 This is the guide to set up a flash USB if you are on linux.